infinum/dotnet-handbook/Best Practices/Code Style.md

 These are some of the rules we would like to emphasize:

-* Write only one statement per line
+* Write only one statement per line.
-* Write only one declaration per line
+* Write only one declaration per line.
-* Add at least one blank line between method definitions and property definitions
+* Add at least one blank line between method definitions and property definitions.
-* Line length should not be more than 120 characters
+* Line length should not be more than 120 characters.
-* Always use braces
+* Always use braces.
-* Format method parameters into separate lines
+* Format method parameters into separate lines.
-* Names for variables and methods should be clear and understandable
+* Names for variables and methods should be clear and understandable.
-* Boolean variables should be in a form of a question (e.g. isRunning, areFinished, doesExist etc.)
+* Boolean variables should be in a form of a question (e.g. isRunning, areFinished, doesExist etc.).
 * Keep your methods as simple as possible and break them into multiple methods if they start to gain complexity, or if you can reuse specific parts.
-If you need comments to describe your method, it may be too complex.
+If you need comments to describe your method, it may be too complex
+* Use file-scoped namespaces (and reduce the indentation level in a whole file).
+Since there should always be a single namespace in a file, and it's recommended to keep only one class/record per file, there's no need to use the block-scoped namespaces.
+* Add sealed modifier wherever possible.
+When resolving the types of sealed classes, the performance is slightly better because the runtime doesn't have to check whether a class is inherited.
+Usually, most of the classes/records are not inherited, so this performance improvement could add up throughout the application.

 To keep things a bit easier we use [StyleCop](https://github.com/DotNetAnalyzers/StyleCopAnalyzers), a tool for enforcing C# style and consistency rules.
 The ruleset can be configured and used across all projects in the solution.
 It is easily installed as a NuGet package and as soon as you build the project, the StyleCop will start checking.